Photo by Tad Denson / Shutterstock.com

 - Know where you’ll go.
 Decide now how you’ll get out of the storm area and where you’ll stay.
 Locate the emergency shelters nearest you.
 Identify evacuation routes (call your county’s emergency services office for route maps) and learn alternative routes.

 - Keep the car ready.
 Keep the car in good repair, well-maintained and gassed up with good tires.
-Keep a first-aid kit and emergency food, blankets, water and supplies for everyone, including pets, in the vehicle.
+In the vehicle, keep a first-aid kit and emergency food, blankets, water and supplies for everyone, including pets.

 - Make a packet of cash.
 Keep cash handy in small denominations.